towhee-io/towhee/README.md

 For a full list of supported pipelines, visit our [docs page](https://docs.towhee.io).

-Custom machine learning pipelines can be defined in a YAML file or via a Spark-like high-level programming interface (coming soon &trade;).
+Custom machine learning pipelines can be defined in a YAML file or via the [`DataCollection`](https://towhee.readthedocs.io/en/branch0.6/data_collection/get_started.html) API.
 The first time you instantiate and use a pipeline, all Python functions, configuration files, and model weights are automatically downloaded from the Towhee hub.
 To ease the development process, pipelines which already exist in the local Towhee cache (`/$HOME/.towhee/pipelines`) will be automatically loaded:

 ```python
 # This will load the pipeline defined at $HOME/.towhee/pipelines/fzliu/my-embedding-pipeline.yaml